-- "Run w/o Debugging" – selecting this will run your project, but without the debugger attached.
+Run w/o Debugging" – selecting this will run your project, but without the debugger attached.
 You application will run as it would in production mode, without the overhead of the debugger, but also without its benefits. (⌘⇧R / Ctrl+Shift+R)

-- "Deploy w/o Running" – where applicable (i.e. only for applications running on external devices, this option will , but not launch it.
+> - "Deploy w/o Running" – where applicable (i.e. only for applications running on external devices, this option will , but not launch it.
 This is helpful to just get your app installed, if you want to launch it manually. (⌘⇧D / Ctrl+Shift+D)

-- "Test" – builds and runs a test application (which can be either the active project, or a dedicated Test Project associated with it) in the debugger, but in a special EUnit unit testing. (⌘T / Ctrl+T) mode for
+> - "Test" – builds and runs a test application (which can be either the active project, or a dedicated Test Project associated with it) in the debugger, but in a special Testing mode for EUnit unit testing. (⌘T / Ctrl+T)

-- "Test All Projects" – builds and runs all test applications in the special mode. (⌘⇧T / Ctrl+Shift+T).
+> - "Test All Projects" – builds and runs all test applications in the special Testing mode. (⌘⇧T / Ctrl+Shift+T).